 1. Identify and Use Engineering Controls

-Engineering controls are tools that are employed to separate and eliminate bloodborne pathogens from the workplace.
+Engineering controls are tools employed to separate and eliminate bloodborne pathogens from the workplace.
 They consist of self-sheathing needles and sharps disposal containers.
 OSHA has their own information on engineering controls as well.

 2. Identify and Ensure Use of Work Practice Controls